-RS Insurance Services Pty Ltd t/as Ausure Port Melbourne – Privacy Statement
+Ausure Insurance Services Pty Ltd T/AS Rutherford Street Insurance Services – Privacy Statement

 The Commonwealth Government has introduced amendments to the Privacy Act 1988, that took effect on 21 December 2001.
 The amendments introduced the requirement for organisations to adhere to the National Privacy Principles when involved in the collection, use and disclosure of an individual’s personal information.